Heavy drinkers react best to texts ranking their drinking

 Researchers found the message far more effective than sending them a text saying what the recommended level of drinking is, or when told how much they drink compared to the recommended level or what the average is for their age group.

-Ivo Vlaev, Professor of Behavioural Science at Warwick Business School, believes tweaking the message sent to drinkers could really help tackle the serious health concern of excessive alcohol consumption in the UK.
+Ivo Vlaev, Professor of Behavioural Science, believes tweaking the message sent to drinkers could really help tackle the serious health concern of excessive alcohol consumption in the UK.

 Professor Vlaev said: “Excessive drinkers typically underestimate their consumption relative to that of others, and these interventions with messages aim to reduce consumption by correcting this misperception by telling people how their drinking actually compares with that of others.